Have questions? We're here.

 Day 9: Djupivogur

-Option 1 - Waterfalls, Glacial Lagoons & Hot Tubs
+Option 1 - Waterfalls, Glacial Lagoons & Hot Tubs (Duration: 10 hours including driving to/from Djúpivogur / Level of difficulty: Easy / Maximum numbers: 60)

-Option 2 - Wonders of Vatnajokull National Park & Canyon Hike
+Option 2 - Wonders of Vatnajokull National Park & Canyon Hike (Duration: 9 hours including driving to/from Djúpivogur / Level of difficulty: Moderate / Maximum numbers: 40)

 Day 10: Westman Islands

-Option 1 - Eldheimar Volcano Museum & Puffin Viewing
+Option 1 - Eldheimar Volcano Museum & Puffin Viewing (Duration: 3 hours / Level of difficulty: Easy)

 Located off Iceland's south coast, the Westman Islands were formed by volcanic eruptions around 10,000 years ago.
 Heimaey is the main island in the archipelago, with a population of around 4,200.
 Various catastrophes have befallen the island of Heimaey and its inhabitants throughout history.
-The most tragic incident was probably the volcanic eruption in 1973.
+Probably the most tragic incident was the volcanic eruption in 1973.
 Visit a unique volcano museum that tells the story of the Heimaey volcanic eruption, the emergence of Surtsey Island in 1963, and the geology of the Westman Islands.

-Option 2 - Eldheimar Volcano Climb & Museum
+Option 2 - Eldheimar Volcano Climb & Museum (Duration: 3 hours / Level of difficulty: Difficult)

 Learn more about the geology and volcanology of Iceland during a two-hour hike up a volcano.
 Reaching the summit, you can still feel the warmth emanating from its subterranean activity.
 At the end of the hike, you visit a unique volcano museum that tells the story of the Heimaey volcanic eruption, the emergence of Surtsey Island in 1963, and the geology of the Westman Islands.
-Afterward, enjoy some free time to explore the island if time permits.
+Afterwards, enjoy some free time to explore the island if time permits.

-Sail past Surtsey Island, a UNESCO World Heritage site that emerged from the sea in 1963 and is one of the youngest land masses on Earth.
+Sail past Surtsey Island, a UNESCO World Heritage site that emerged from the sea in 1963 and is one of the youngest land masses on earth.

 Day 11: Reykjavik | Disembark